Appropriate Use of Computing Resources

 University - Memorial University of Newfoundland.

-University Computing Resources - Computers, networks, data storage, software applications, e-mail addresses, websites, domain names and identities that are either owned or funded (in whole or in part) by the University or by funds administered by the University.
+University Computing Resources - Computers, Electronic Devices, networks, data storage, software applications, e-mail addresses, websites, domain names and identities that are either owned or funded (in whole or in part) by the University or by funds administered by the University.

 Authorized Users of any University Computing Resources have a responsibility to use them in a way that is lawful, is in compliance with University policy, and is consistent with the purposes for which they were intended.